RotiCanaiLab/journalbeat/README.md

 ### Makefile

-The _Makefile_** is consist of 2 parts.
+The _Makefile_** is consist of 3 parts.

+The first part is basically the original journalbeat's Makefile that build a docker image.

-The first part is mostly internal, used for building purposes.
+The second part is mostly internal, used for building purposes.
 While the second part is used almost exclusively by the debian packaging engine `dh binary` or `debuild` depends on your preference.

 __Makefile Internal__